wajid-poernomo/wp-demo02/README.md

 The following API calls are intended to aid discovery through collection-item pattern and hypermedia.
 Because REST is a constraints driven approach, I have used http status codes to indicate validation (400), empty results (404), and server errors(500).

+**Hypermedia**

-In terms of hypermedia - if a apps developer wanted to drill down to weather using the old SOAP service, they might need to make a call the service to get the countries, then a separate call to cities, and while at the same time store these as application state.
+If a apps developer wanted to drill down to weather using the old SOAP service, they might need to make a call the service to get the countries, then a separate call to cities, and while at the same time managing the results as application state.

 Instead of this when they call: